My Ex Refuses to Sell the House After a Divorce

 Again, presuming the orders do not provide specificity as to how long he has to sell the home, keeping the home in good condition and on the market, provisions for resolving disputes as to sales prior, or consequences if he does not timely deal with selling it, there may be a less often used remedy provided in C.R.S.
 14-10-122.
 Though this statutory section is generally invoked to deal with modifications of maintenance and child support, there is a brief reference in section (1) regarding modifications of property division orders.
 Thus, if the orders are insufficient from a detail standpoint, the court may be willing to modify them to provide additional protection and to ensure sale ultimately occurs.

 If Both Parties Are on the Mortgage Loan

 If the home is financed in both parties’ names, there are going to be additional concerns tied into getting the home sold such that you are off the loan.
 Perhaps you need this done to proceed with purchasing a new home yourself.
 If there are not concerns regarding being removed from the financing, a third option might be to seek entry of judgment for a certain amount of equity, plus interest.
 If your share of the equity is already ascertained, sale might not matter if there are other means available for getting your share of that equity.

 Whenever you are dealing with the sale or division of real estate in a divorce, it’s always important to seek as much detail as possible in your orders.
 As such, it is advisable to at least consult with a Denver divorce attorney prior to your final hearing or before entering into a settlement agreement.
 The same holds true when you are dealing with issues of enforcing your orders.

-The attorneys at Plog & Stein are available and ready to assist with enforcing your orders regarding division of the marital real estate.
+The family law attorneys at Plog & Stein, P.C. are available and ready to assist with enforcing your orders regarding the division of the marital real estate.
 Let us put our legal skills and years of experience to work for you.
 Contact us online or call us at (303) 781-0322 to schedule an appointment.